Bayesian Inference of Local Projections with Roughness Penalty Priors: Simulation Study

-Speed is the mean computational time of posterior simulations in seconds. \footnote{All programs were written in Matlab 2016a (64 bit), and executed on an Ubuntu Desktop 16.04 LPS (64 bit), running on Intel Xeon E5-2607 v3 processors (2.6GHz).}
+Speed is the mean computational time of posterior simulations in seconds.\footnote{All programs were written in Matlab 2016a (64 bit) and executed on an Ubuntu Desktop 16.04 LTS (64 bit), running on Intel Xeon E5-2607 v3 processors (2.6GHz).}

 Table 1 reports results of the first experiment.
-With regard to MSE, the N-RP and A-RP priors outperform the normal prior, while the N-RP and A-RP priors are comparable.
-Measures of Length and Coverage reveal a bias-variance trade-off: N-RP and A-RP priors tend toward shorter Length than the normal prior, but Coverage tends to warsen.
-Speed depends on either prior specification or whether a B-spline is used.
-The difference attributable to the former is not notably large, but the use of a B-spline does impose a significant computational burden.
-When B-spline expansions are employed, approximately 95\% of computational time during each MCMC cycle is spent calculating $\boldsymbol{P}$, in particular quantity $\tilde{\boldsymbol{X}}^{\top}\left(\boldsymbol{\Sigma}^{-1}\otimes\boldsymbol{I}_{T}\right)\tilde{\boldsymbol{X}}$.
-This bottleneck is a simple matrix-matrix multiplication which is executed via a built-in mathematical routine of Matlab, so switching to a compiled language such as Fortran and C/C++ would not totally resolve the problem.
+With regard to MSE and Length, the N-RP and A-RP priors outperform the normal prior, while the A-RP prior performs slightly worse than the N-RP prior.
+Using B-spline expansions reduces MSE and Length but the magnitude is tiny.
+Use of the prior and the B-spline does not reduce Coverage.
+Speed depends on the prior specification and on whether a B-spline is used.
+The difference attributable to the choice of prior is not notably large, but the use of a B-spline imposes a significant computational burden.
+When B-spline expansions are employed, approximately 95\% of computational time during each MCMC cycle is spent calculating $\boldsymbol{P}$, in particular, a quantity $\tilde{\boldsymbol{X}}^{\top}\left(\boldsymbol{\Sigma}^{-1}\otimes\boldsymbol{I}_{T}\right)\tilde{\boldsymbol{X}}$.
+This bottleneck is a simple matrix-matrix multiplication that is executed via a built-in mathematical routine of Matlab, so switching to a compiled language such as Fortran and C/C++ will not totally resolve the problem.
+We checked the sensitivity of the simulation results to choice of the hyperparameters.
+The results are summarized in the ``Online Appendix''.